2006 Memorial Cup

 The 2006 Memorial Cup was held in Moncton, New Brunswick, from May 19–28.
 It was the 88th annual Memorial Cup competition and determined the major junior ice hockey champion of the Canadian Hockey League (CHL).
 The host team Moncton Wildcats were the only team guaranteed a spot in the tournament.
 The other teams were the champions of the Ontario Hockey League (OHL), the Peterborough Petes; the Western Hockey League (WHL) champions, the Vancouver Giants; and the Quebec Major Junior Hockey League (QMJHL)'s Quebec Remparts, who were runners-up in the QMJHL final to the champion Wildcats.
 The Remparts won the Memorial Cup, defeating the Wildcats 6–2 in the first all-QMJHL final in tournament history.
-It also marked the first time in Memorial Cup history that the winning team was neither the host nor a league champion.
+It also marked the first, and currently only time in Memorial Cup history that the winning team was neither the host nor a league champion.